Toronto streetcar system: Planned expansion

-The city proposed the Waterfront West LRT, a streetcar route that would run from Long Branch Loop along Lake Shore Boulevard and the Queensway to Colbourne Lodge Drive and then adjacent to the Lake Shore Boulevard via Dufferin Gate Loop to Exhibition Loop and into Union Station via Queens Quay.
+The city proposed the Waterfront West LRT, a streetcar route that would run from Long Branch Loop along Lake Shore Boulevard and the Queensway to Colbourne Lodge Drive and then adjacent to Lake Shore Boulevard via Dufferin Gate Loop to Exhibition Loop and into Union Station via Queens Quay.
 New track on a private right-of-way would be required between Colbourne Lodge Drive and Exhibition Loop.
 In 2019, the city approved new track linking Dufferin Gate and Exhibition Loops; however, as of 2022, no construction has started.